Dean85e/portfolio-project-3/README.md

 ![Opening message](/images/application-start-up.png)

 Welcome to the Insurance Calculator application.
-This application is built using only Python. it is designed to provide the user with a realistic insurance quote depending on what details the user enters.
+This application is built using only Python.
+It is designed to provide the user with a realistic insurance quote depending on what details the user enters.

-There is three vehicle categorys which are cars, vans and motorbikes.
+There is three vehicle categories which are cars, vans and motorbikes.
 With each category starting with a seperate base price.

 Live link to the application can be found here: [Python Insurance Calculator](https://python-insurance-calculator.herokuapp.com/)

+Link to my repository on GitHub can be found [here](https://github.com/Dean85e/portfolio-project-3)

 ## Target Audience